osfairy/For-First-Time-Contributors/README.md

 | Ife | [Follow me on Twitter](twitter.com/_ifeoluwafavour)|
 | Your turn | Your socials |

-Don't forget to include a detailed description of the changes you made in the the Commit message box.
+Don't forget to include a detailed description of the changes you made in the Commit changes message box.

 ## Contribution Guidelines
 The guide to making a contribution is in the Open-Source Guide.